 What About Sourdough or Rye Bread?

-Sourdough breads are actually on the low GI side of things, making it an appropriate choice for diabetics.
+Sourdough breads are actually on the low GI side of things, making it an appropriate choice for those with diabetes.
 If given the option, look for a wholegrain/wholemeal sourdough.
 Again, this will be higher in dietary fibre and micronutrients, supporting good health!

 Contrary to what is generally understood, many rye breads on the market contain limited amounts of rye, with the rest of your bread product consisting of wheat flour.
 If you are looking for a more nutrient-dense, true rye bread, look for a pumpernickel or dark rye bread, as these typically have a higher rye and wholegrain content, compared to lighter rye breads.